parisjs/parisjs-website/content/faq/en.md

 ### I want to host a meetup!

 We are always looking for new companies to host our meetups.
-The only (small!) conditions are: the room should be large enough to seat 50+ attendees. it should be located within the borders of Paris city/ At the beginning of the event, we will allocate you some time to introduce your company and recruitment opportunities.
+The only (small!) conditions are:

+* the venue should be large enough for 50+ attendees.
+* it should be located within the borders of Paris city.

+At the beginning of the event, you will get some time to introduce your company and recruitment opportunities.
 [See sponsors page](/en/sponsors)

 ## Sponsoring, Publicity

 ### I want to sponsor a meetup!

-The only to actually way to “sponsor” is by hosting a meetup.
+The only way to “sponsor” is by hosting a meetup.
 See “I want to host a meetup”.

 ### Can you advertise my event to your members?

-The rule of thumb is that we do not do advertisements for paying events.
+The rule of thumb is that we do not do advertisements for paid events.
 If the event is free and is on a topic related to Paris.js, we’d be happy to talk about it.
 Just send a message through meetup.com or on our mailing list.

 ### I’m looking for JS devs, can you help?

 If you’re looking for JS developers, we’ve got you covered:

-  + publish a job offer on our [LinkedIn group](https://www.linkedin.com/groups/3852602)
+* publish a job offer on our [LinkedIn group](https://www.linkedin.com/groups/3852602)
-  + sponsor the meetup and let us that you are looking for new teammates
+* sponsor the meetup and let us that you are looking for new teammates
-  + or just come by at a meetup and meet the attendees :)
+* or just come by at a meetup and meet the attendees :)

 Please do not post any job offers on the mailing list ❤️